robertocannella/Webpack/README.md

 # Loaders

 Loaders allow importing of addition types of files.
-Including CSS and SASS.
+Including CSS, SASS and Newer JavaScript Code(babel)
-TODO: add more filetypes.

 Loaders need to be installed as seperate npm packages as they are not included with Webpack by default: